Case Law Grounding: Using Precedents to Align Decision-Making for Humans and AI: Case Law Grounding

 Specifically, in this step, the agent will be asked to classify the retrieved cases into either:

-\begin{itemize} \item \textbf{Precedents}: A retrieved case should be marked as a precedent if that prior case provides support for the judged case to adopt a similar decision due to substantially similar circumstances or aspects (i.e., cases that fall on the same side of the decision bound of the judged case). \item \textbf{Doesn't Apply}: A retrieved case does not apply as a precedent if there are critical aspects of the case that differ from the judged case such that the argument for the past decision would not apply to the new case.
+\begin{itemize} \item \textbf{Precedent\footnote{Often referred to as an ``adopted'' precedent.}}: A retrieved case should be marked as a precedent if that prior case provides support for the judged case to adopt a similar decision due to substantially similar circumstances or aspects (i.e., cases that fall on the same side of the decision bound of the judged case). \item \textbf{Doesn't Apply\footnote{Often referred to as a ``distinguished'' precedent.}}: A retrieved case does not apply as a precedent if there are critical aspects of the case that differ from the judged case such that the argument for the past decision would not apply to the new case.
 While many cases that don't apply as precedents are likely to fall on the opposite side of the decision bound of the judged case, this is not a requirement for the case to not apply.
 Sufficiently significant \textit{differences} in circumstance or factual aspects don't necessarily need to result in \textit{opposing} outcomes (e.g., involvement of a minor versus adult in a legal case might affect the argument but the outcome judgment could end up being the same). \end{itemize}

-When instantiating this process, it is possible to use different types of agents to conduct the actual selection of precedents.
-In a human-centric approach, the decision-maker is likely to be a human annotator using a tool that visualizes case details while providing a way to classify them.
-In an AI-centric approach we can make use of LLMs for precedent selection.
+While case selection can be led by a human annotator, with advances in reasoning with natural language using language models, it is also possible for an LLM to be used with a specially designed prompt to complete this step.

-\subsubsection{Step 3: Deriving Judgments from Selected Precedents}
+\subsection{Step 3: Deriving Judgments from Selected Precedents}

-Once the sets of precedent cases have been selected in the step above, a judgment can be synthesized by checking each case in the precedent sets and adopting the judgments associated.
+Once the sets of precedent cases have been selected in the step above, a final decision can be synthesized by checking each case in the precedent sets and adopting the judgments associated.
 With the assumption of \textit{stare decisis}, we view the previous judgments on any retrieved past cases as a reliable source of truth.
 This means we can view each case as evidencing a direction to take the final judgment.

-However, just like in the application of case law in the judicial setting, different adjudicators may select different precedent cases to support their position on the judgment.
-But, since adjudicators are drawing from the same set of precedents, it is possible to compare not only judgments but also arguments against each other.
-In the presence of multiple adjudicators, we can look at agreement in their selection of precedents to understand the level of disagreement in their interpretation of the judgment reasoning rather than just opinion.